JulianPoh/expressjs-bootstrap-boilerplate/Readme.md

 The configuration of the basic application (environment + port) is done in the __variables.env__ file.
 If you need more settings, that you would like to exclude from Git, you should add them here.

+If you want to use TLS for secure connections, read our [Let's Encrypt](./docs/Lets-Encrypt.md) page.

 ## Routing

 The routing is done in the __/routes/web.js__ file.